Italy - Factors to watch on July 23

 Monti and Economy Minister Vittorio Grilli are seeking to convince long-term international investors to return to Italy to ensure stability of its financial markets, La Repubblica reported on Sunday.

-Ten Italian cities with more than 50,000 citizens are at risk of failure including Napoli and Palermo, according to a report in La Stampa daily on Monday.
+* Ten Italian cities with more than 50,000 citizens are at risk of failure including Napoli and Palermo, according to a report in La Stampa daily newspaper.

 ITALIAN BANKS

-Italian banks are expected to shed 28,000 jobs by 2015, an acceleration compared to 38,000 jobs cut in a period from 1993 to 2010, Corriere della Sera said on Saturday without citing its sources. * In a letter to la Repubblica on Monday Economy Minister Vittorio Grilli defended the role held by Italian banking foundations as stable shareholders in domestic banks adding however that some of them, such as the Monte dei Paschi foundation, had failed to properly diversify risks.
+Italian banks are excepted to shed 28,000 jobs by 2015, an acceleration compared to 38,000 jobs cut in a period from 1993 to 2010, Corriere della Sera said on Saturday without citing its sources.

-Grilli ruled out using assets belonging to banking foundations to cut Italy's public debt, rejecting a proposal by two Italian academics saying it violated constitutional rights.

-ENI * The oil major has signed an exploration loan facility agreement with Russia's Rosneft, the company said in a statement on Monday.

 Eni and Russia's gas giant Gazprom aim to make the final investment decision on the offshore part of the South Stream gas pipeline in November and start the construction in December, press office of Russia's President Vladimir Putin said on Sunday.